Vinfall/UserScripts/README.md

 > [!NOTE]
 > As EA release date string has no practical selector to choose, it's hardcoded in the script and only works for en, ja, zh-Hans/zh-Hant for now.
 You can, however, easily add new localized string and have it shown in your language.

+### Steam Small Screenshot

+Recently Steam introduced wider store page with larger screenshots (i.e. 600x338 -> 1920x1080),
+which basically breaks [No large media elements][ubo] feature for uBlock Origin as you either set the threshold to an unreasonably high value or have to click to load almost every image.

+Steam Small Screenshot, aka.
+SSS, restores the original behavior and 200KB threshold would suffice in most cases, saving much data when visiting Steam.

 ### VNDB List Export

 Just head to user list/lengths vote page, click `Export as CSV` and wait a few seconds for the save file dialog.